Lamecha Girma stretchered away after fall in steeplechase final

-Medics rushed to attend the 23-year-old Ethiopian athlete after a tough fall through the steeplechase ultimate.
+Medics rushed to attend the 23-year-old Ethiopian athlete after a tough fall in the course of the steeplechase last.

-PARIS, France — Ethiopia’s Lamecha Girma exited the Olympics purple observe on a stretcher after taking a tough fall through the males’s 3,000-meter steeplechase ultimate.
+PARIS, France — Ethiopia’s Lamecha Girma exited the Olympics purple monitor on a stretcher after taking a tough fall in the course of the males’s 3,000-meter steeplechase last.

-Whereas leaping the third to final barrier, the 23-year-old athlete crashed onto the observe and remained immobile for a pair minutes.
+Whereas leaping the third to final barrier, the 23-year-old athlete crashed onto the monitor and remained immobile for a pair minutes.

-Medics rushed to assist the Ethiopian runner and he was rapidly stretchered away with a neck brace.
+Medics rushed to help the Ethiopian runner and he was rapidly stretchered away with a neck brace.

+On Thursday, the athlete’s staff stated in an Instagram submit that Girma didn’t “endure from any main head harm” following a full medical examination.

+“He’ll endure additional scans to examine his leg earlier than being allowed to go away the hospital,” Elite Operating Crew stated within the submit.
+“Thanks to the french medical staff and to all of you to your assist ❤️”

-Girma, who’s the world report holder within the occasion, had an early lead through the race alongside along with his fellow Ethiopian teammates.
+Girma, who’s the world report holder within the occasion, had an early lead in the course of the race alongside along with his fellow Ethiopian teammates.

 Issues took a flip with simply two laps to go, when the Toyko silver medalist appeared to journey over the hurdle.

-Till his fall, Girma seemed to be in rivalry for a medal within the ultimate.
+Till his fall, Girma gave the impression to be in rivalry for a medal within the last.

 Morocco’s Soufiane El Bakkali defended his title in males’s steeplechase, ending in 8 minutes, 6.05 seconds for a .36-second win over America’s Kenneth Rooks.